DavieDavieDave/jIRCBot/README.md

     part #channel

-Causes the bot to leave a channel
+Causes the bot to leave a channel.

 Example: